Fear of Mice and Rats, No Small Problem

 Exercise

-You don’t require any expensive or special equipment to do cardio, making it an accessible method of training.
+Best of all, you don’t need any expensive or special equipment to do cardio, making it an accessible method of training.
 Some examples of cardio are running, skipping, cycling, and swimming.

 Seeking Professional Help

-What if these self-help strategies haven’t made a dent in your fear of mice?
+What if self-help strategies haven’t made a dent in your fear of mice?
 There’s nothing to worry about.
-All you need to do is consult a trained professional about receiving mouse phobia treatment.
+Take the next step, which is to consult a trained professional about receiving mouse phobia treatment.

-This is a form of therapy where the therapist tries to alter the patient’s thought process to reach the desired goal.
-The therapist tries to remove all kinds of negative thoughts and improve mental health.
+Cognitive behavioral therapy is a form of therapy which works to alter the patient’s thought process to reach the desired goal.
+Your therapist will work with you to remove negative thoughts and improve mental health.
 CBT is a highly effective method and can have lasting effects on the patient.

-However, CBT does not deal with resolving or addressing past trauma.
+However, CBT doesn’t deal with resolving or addressing past trauma.
 Rather, it focuses more on the problems the patient is facing in the present and tries to resolve those.

 Mindfulness Therapy

-Mindfulness-Based Stress Therapy or MBSR is a form of therapy that is used for patients suffering from extreme bouts of stress, anxiety, low self-confidence, and depression.
+Mindfulness-based stress therapy or MBSR is a form of therapy used with patients suffering from extreme bouts of stress, anxiety, low self-confidence, and depression.
 This form of therapy mainly involves meditation and yoga.

 Exposure Therapy

 For some individuals, exposure therapy works like magic.
-The theory is to help you overcome your phobia by bringing you face-to-face with it.
+The theory is to help you overcome your phobia by bringing you face-to-face with the subject of your fear.

-It is a slow process.
-At first, the therapist will start by simply asking you to think about rats.
-Once you’re able to think about these rodents without enduring any symptoms, you will move on to visually seeing rats.
+It’s a slow process.
+At first, the therapist will ask you to simply think about rats.
+Once you’re able to think about these rodents without symptoms, you’ll move on to visuals of rats.

-You must remember that this treatment is monitored by a trained professional whose job is to track your reactions.
-Also, the therapist will only move forward if you give your consent.
+This treatment is monitored by a trained professional whose job is to track your reactions.
+Also, the therapist will only move forward with your consent.

 How to Avoid Musophobia